jtrebosc/JTutils/README.md

     for those using argparse and subprocess.check_call which exist only in jython 2.7 which is provided within topspin >=3.5.

-Scripts can run without but adding argparse is easy : copy argparse.py file found at https://github.com/ThomasWaldmann/argparse/ in
-\<TOPSPIN\_DIR\>/jython/Lib/ directory

-other used standard modules :
+Other used standard modules :
 * sys
 * os
 * math